TENET-RCCPII/good-practice-guide-lecture-capturing/_episodes/01-introduction.md

 In this short lesson we hope to provide some pointers that will assist those who are new to online meetings to optimise their online experience.

+> ## Online Meetings - The Best vs The Worst
+>
+> Discuss in your groups the last video call that you participated in.
+What worked well?
+> What didn't work well?
+What made you feel anxious or unsure?
+How did you interact with others on the call?
+> What would you have liked to do differently?
+Did the call have a host?
+A timekeeper?
+An agenda?
+>
+{: .challenge}

 ## Choosing a Venue

 *Background noise* can be very disturbing during an online meeting.
 It is therefore recommended that you try to find (and book if necessary) a quiet space where you can meet undisturbed and without disturbing others.